Mihaaai/Jarvis-March/README.md

 Complexity: O(n*h), n - number of points of polygon
                   , h - number of points on hull

-Expected : a visual implementation
+Expected to come: a visual implementation